rackerlabs/docs-cloud-dns/api-docs/v2/getting-started/examples/cli-create-zone.rst

 ..  note::

-    If you decide to change the zone name, make sure to use a valid name.
-You can use any letter, numbers between 0 and 9, and the character "-".
+    If you decide to change the zone name, be sure to use a valid name.
+You can use any letter, numbers from 0 to 9, and the hyphen.

-The response is similar to the following:
+The response is similar to the following example:

 .. code::